jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 - Fertilities (only new saves)
   - Herbs, Olives, Hemp and Vegetables
 - New construction menu tab for alternative productions

-#### Impact on Existing Saves

-- Product olive soap → vanilla soap.
-  Check your trade routes.
-- Pescatarians needs changed.
-  Check your consumption statistics.
-- Changed production chains are only applicable when you build new factories.
-- New fertilities only in new games.
-  Farms get a fertility buff in existing save games.

 ## Credits